February 21st, 2014

 September 26th, 2011

 Someone posted ABC Four Corner’s great documentation about last year’s Qantas QF32 incident on my flight from Singapore to… well… Singapore on Youtube.
-Check out Videos 1 through 4 below.
+Check out the video below.
 I was part of the documentation in several small segments throughout the show.

 And here are some pictures of the ABC Four Corners Team filming in my apartment in Singapore: